GigiaJ/VPSConfigFiles/README.md

 Any other notes I'll add here, but generally after setting the .env up based on the sample.env you can run `docker compose up -d` and you're golden.
 It is resource heavy though (which is why it should be broken up).

+Some details to add, but Cloudflared is useful for allowing us to set up elegant SSH tunnels w/ Cloudflare's proxying so we don't have to expose our server IP.
+I've been trying to avoid ever having to share that with anyone who doesn't *need* it.

+Super Productivity is our productivity tool that allows us to both use task scheduling and the pomodoro technique.
+The major benefit being that we can leverage our Nextcloud instance via WebDAV to save/sync our details in the same manner we were using Pomofocus.
+The upside here is that I can self-host and don't need to worry about somewhat intimate personal info being leaked.